Psyllids are jumping plant lice that suck plant juices.

-Psyllids look like tiny cicadas or winged aphids, with tubular mouthparts.
-They have very strong legs and short antennae.
+Psyllids look like tiny cicadas or winged aphids with tubular mouthparts.
+They have powerful legs and short antennae.
 Psyllids can be 1/12 to 1/5” long.
 Adults hold their wings in a roofline position.
 Nymphs are flattened and look a lot like soft scale insects.
-Psyllid nymphs commonly produce waxy filaments or covers, called lerps.
-Lerps are made from wax and honeydew.
+Psyllid nymphs commonly produce waxy filaments or covers called lerps using wax and honeydew.

-Regardless of the species, psyllids start out as tiny eggs that hatch and go through five developmental stages, or instars, before reaching adulthood.
+Regardless of the species, psyllids start as tiny eggs that hatch and go through five developmental stages or instars.
 Adult psyllids can fly, but most prefer to jump.
-If you see what you think is a psyllid run or fly away, it is probably a psocid [SO-sid].
+If you think you see a psyllid run or fly, it is probably a psocid [SO-sid].
 Psocids are beneficial insects that feed on fungi.
-They differ from psyllids in that they have a narrow “neck” and chewing mouthparts.
+They have a narrow “neck” and chewing mouthparts.

 Psyllid host plants

 As a species, psyllids have strong preferences for particular host plants.
-While some psyllids will prefer your sweet peppers and chili peppers, other varieties will go after your peaches and nectarines, while others will only feed on olive or pear trees, and yet other psyllid species will only feed on potato and tomato plants.
+While some psyllids will prefer your sweet peppers and chilis, others will go after your peaches and nectarines, others will only feed on olive or pear trees, and other psyllid species will only feed on potato and tomato plants.

-The invasive Asian citrus psyllid carries huanglongbing, a deadly citrus disease.
-Orange, lemon, lime, kumquat, and grapefruit trees infected with huanglongbing must be destroyed by a professional.
-Sad, and expensive.
-These pests, when present, are most active April through June in the San Francisco Bay Area.
+The invasive Asian citrus psyllid carries huanglongbing,, a deadly citrus disease.
+Citrus trees infected with huanglongbing must be destroyed and removed by a professional arborist, which is both sad and expensive.
+These pests, when present, are most active in spring.

 Psyllid species most likely to threaten your garden include:

-There are dozens of psyllid species that infest ornamental trees and shrubs, as well.
+Dozens of psyllid species infest ornamental trees and shrubs, as well.
 These include the recent invasions of Ficus leaf-rolling psyllids and spotted gum psyllids.
-On the other hand, some psyllid species are being used to our advantage.
+On the other hand, some psyllid species are beneficial.
 The Australian melaleuca psyllid, for example, has been purposefully introduced to Florida to help control paperbark trees, an invasive weed tree.

 Damage caused by psyllids

 One of the biggest problems associated with psyllids is their poop.
-After they have robbed your plants of valuable nutrients, weakening the plant, they add insult to injury by excreting a large portion of the sap they stole and depositing on leaves.
-Known as honeydew, the excrement of sap-suckers is filled with sugar and other nutrients.
+After they have robbed your plants of valuable nutrients, they add insult to injury by excreting a large portion of the sap they ate and depositing it on leaves.
+Sap-sucker poo or honeydew is rich in sugar and other nutrients.
 Honeydew ends up being food for fungal sooty mold and disease-carrying ants.

-Psyllid feeding can also spread viral diseases, such as calico, bacterial diseases, such as zebra chip, galls, leaf and bud discoloration and deformation, and premature leaf drop.
+Psyllid feeding can also spread diseases, such as calico, and zebra chip, and disorders, such as galls, leaf and bud discoloration and deformation, and premature leaf drop.
 Leaf distortions often look similar to peach leaf curl.
 Pear psyllids inject fruit with toxins that blacken leaves and fruit skins.
 Psyllid feeding also creates points of entry for other pests and diseases.

 How to control psyllids in the garden

-Once psyllids appear in your garden, insecticidal soaps and yellow sticky sheets can be used to help control them.
-Parasitic wasps and pirate bugs can put a serious dent in psyllid populations, so avoid using broad spectrum insecticides.
+Control psyllids with insecticidal soaps and yellow sticky sheets.
+Do not use dish soap.
+Parasitic wasps and pirate bugs feed on psyllids, so avoid using broad-spectrum insecticides.
 Severely infested plants should be removed and destroyed or thrown in the trash.
-Usually, simply monitoring plants regularly can make controlling these and other pests much easier.
+Usually, simply monitoring plants can make controlling these and other pests much easier.

-To prevent invasive psyllids from finding your garden, only buy pest-free plants from reputable nurseries, place new plants in quarantine, and do not bring plant products that may be infested into your state, community, or yard.
+To prevent invasive psyllids from finding your garden, only buy pest-free plants from reputable nurseries, and place new plants in quarantine.

 You can grow a surprising amount of food in your own yard.
 Ask me how!